hoangcuongbk80/VotePose/README.md

 # Voting and Attention-based Pose Relation Learning for Object Pose Estimation from 3D Point Clouds

 ## Introduction
-This repository is code release for our VotePose paper.
+This repository is code release for our paper.

 In this repository, we provide implementation of the proposed method (with Pytorch):
 1. Backbone and feature extraction can be found in [models/backbone_module.py](https://github.com/votepose/votepose/blob/master/models/backbone.py)